 Contingent Liability Investment: shall have the meaning given to it in the FCA Handbook.

-Counterparty: the market maker, broker, bank, intermediary, online exchange or any other party with or through whom Rothschild & Co may conduct transactions in Investments for the Client.
+Counterparty: the market maker, broker, bank, intermediary, online exchange or any other party, in each case acting on either a principal or agency basis, with or through whom Rothschild & Co may conduct transactions in Securities for the Client.